mhoehle/hoehleatsu.github.io/_posts/2018-04-03-inkognito.md

 D_k=(I_{k,1},I_{k,2},I_{k,3},I_{k,4},B_{k,1},B_{k,2},B_{k,3},B_{k,4})'
 $$

-be the information the opponent offers the $i$'th time the person is asked about the idenity.
+be the information the opponent offers the $k$'th time the person is asked about the identity.
 Here, $I_{k,j}$ is an indicator variable showing whether in the $k$'th question the opponent claims to have identity $j$.
 Furthermore, $B_{k,j}$ is an indicator variable showing whether the opponent in the $k$'th question claims to have aspect $j$.
-In what follows we explain the two types of questions, the resulting likelihoods and how a Bayesian framework can be used to update your belief about the opponent's idenity and build.
+Altogether $D_k$ corresponds to one row of information in the worksheet.
+In what follows we address the two types of questions, the resulting likelihoods and how a Bayesian framework can be used to update the belief about the opponent's identity and build.

 ### Player question about identity or aspect

 A player question consists of asking the opponent about either their identity or build.
-In response the opponent has to provide 3
+In response the opponent has to provide 3 pieces of
-information: if asked about the identity two of the informations have to concern the identity and one the build.
-Similarly, if asked about the build, one identity and two build informations have to be given.
-In other words, if the question is about identity, $D_k$ has to be such that $\sum_{j=1}^4 I_{k,j} = 2$ and $\sum_{j=1}^4 B_{k,j} = 1$.
-Important is that at least one of the three informations provided needs to be true, i.e. if the opponent has identity $i$ and build $b$, then the provided information has to be such that
+information: if asked about the identity two of the statements have to concern the identity and one the build.
+Similarly, if asked about the build, one identity and two build statements have to be given.
+In other words, if the question is about identity, the vector $D_k$ has to be such that $\sum_{j=1}^4 I_{k,j} = 2$ and $\sum_{c=1}^4 B_{k,c} = 1$.
+Furthermore, at least one of the three statements provided needs to be true, i.e. if the opponent has identity $i$ and build $b$, then the provided information has to be such that

 $$
 \begin{align*}
-\sum_{j=1}^4 I(I_{k,j}=i) I_{k,j} + \sum_{b=1}^4 I(B_{k,j}=b) B_{k,b}
+\sum_{j=1}^4 I(I=i) I_{k,j} + \sum_{c=1}^4 I(B=b) B_{k,c}
 \geq 1 &\Leftrightarrow I_{k,i} + B_{k,b} \geq 1.
 \end{align*}
 $$

 ### Ambassador question

-If instead a player moves the ambassor on top of another player's figure, then one can -- as before -- inquire about the other player's identity or build.
-However, opposite to before when the ambassador asks one has to provide two statements about the inquired aspect -- of which one has to be true.
-In other words, the answer to an ambssador question $D_k$ will be such that the sum over either the identity indicators or the builds equal 2.
-Furthermore, assuming true identity is $i$ and true build is $b$ then
+If instead a player moves the ambassador on the same location as another player's figure, then one can -- as before -- inquire about the other player's identity or build.
+However, when the ambassador asks one has to provide two statements about the inquired aspect -- of which one has to be true.
+In other words, the answer to an ambassador question $D_k$ will be such that the sum over either the identity indicators or the builds equal 2.
+Furthermore, again assuming that the opponent's true identity is $i$ and true build is $b$ we must have

 $$
 I_{k,i} + B_{k,b} =  1,